MinhPhamNhat/Student-Portal/README.md

 2. Install Git on your computer.

 ## Create Project and access to Student Portal project
+Create a directory on your computer.
+Then right click on it and select "Git Bash here".

 To get access to project, if you are not in project member, ask project administrator for more information.